The Riddle of the Labyrinth: Synopsis

 The Riddle of the Labyrinth recounts the history of Linear B, from its 1900 discovery in the Minoan ruins of Crete through its ultimate decipherment in the early 1950s, and describes the work of three people who attempted to solve the puzzle.
 The language in which the script was written, and most information about the society that produced it, was initially unknown.
 Predating the Greek alphabet by seven centuries, it represented the earliest known writing in Europe.
 With no known multilingual inscriptions like the Rosetta Stone, the task of decipherment was thought to be impossible.

-Archaeologist Arthur Evans discovered the script on over 1,000 clay tablets at Knossos.
+Archaeologist Arthur Evans discovered the script on over a thousand clay tablets at Knossos.
 The tablets contained apparent inventories and palace records.
 Evans spent decades trying to decode them with little success, having made several erroneous assumptions about the structure of the writing.
 He also tightly restricted access to the tablets and their transcriptions, pending the publication of his efforts – which happened in 1941, after his death.

 Alice Kober, a classics professor at Brooklyn College, worked to decipher the script throughout the 1930s and 40s, up until her death in 1950 at the age of 43.
 Following Evans' death, Kober helped prepare his work for publication.
 She learned Akkadian, Basque, Chinese, Hittite, Persian, and other languages to aid her efforts at decipherment, and assembled a system of over 180,000 index cards describing words and other elements of the script.

-Her key contribution to the decipherment was the discovery of triplets of words with a common root.
+Her discovery of triplets of words with a common root became key to the decipherment.

-Kober's position as a woman in academia demanded that she spend a great deal of time teaching and performing other unpaid work, leaving her little time to work on Linear B. During this work, she had little or no social life.
+As a woman in academia in that era, Kober's position demanded that she spend a great deal of time teaching and performing other unpaid work, leaving her little time to work on Linear B. She was also hampered by having a working-class background, not being well-off and having to work to support her elderly mother.
+During this work, she had little or no social life.
 Post-war paper shortages led her to repurpose cigarette cartons and hymn sheets in her filing process.

 Working at the same time as Kober, and relying on her methods and observations as well as his own theories, the amateur linguist Michael Ventris used place names identified on the tablets to determine that the underlying language was Greek (at a time when it was believed to be Etruscan or Phoenician), and he was ultimately able to decode the script in 1952, eighteen months after Kober's death.
 Fox suggests that had Kober lived, she may have beaten Ventris to the decipherment.

 Kober has historically not garnered the level of recognition given to Evans and Ventris for their contributions, and Fox seeks to correct this oversight.